California Motorcycle Roads

 The original listing on the 1999-era Pashnit site was about 100 web pages of roads in the Sierra Nevada Mountains and Sierra Foothills.
 What makes the Sierra Nevada unique from the motorcyclists perspective is an endless list of roads carved out many years ago.
 Roads that up and over mountain passes, follow creek beds and canyons.
 The Sierra Range is a mountain range 400 miles in length that spans the eastern border of the state.
 The highest peak in the Lower 48, Mount Whitney, and the lowest spot in the United States in Death Valley are only a couple miles apart.
 What that means is rapid elevation change.

-This list is small, but will slowly expand over the next several years so check back.
+This list is steadily growing, but will expand slowly over the next several years so check back.
 Come ride with us on a Pashnit Motorcycle Tour: For nearly 20 years, we've explored every nook and cranny of this mountain range, crossing off an endless list of roads.
 Roads listed North-to-South, West-to-East.

 Sierra Nevada Mountains &